-I was watching a yoga practice and the teacher mentioned the following – “meet yourself at where you are”.
-Immediately I asked myself “what does that mean and where would I meet myself?”
+I was watching a yoga practice and the teacher said the following – “Meet yourself at where you are!”

-Taking this literally, the answer seems obvious.
-Of course I know where I am but you very likely sense that the real question addresses something more profound.
-Practically we know where we are – our location, our activity and our general sense of well-being.
-However you may have gathered that this is not my point.
+Taking this literally, the answer seems rather obvious.
+Of course I know where I am but you must sense that the real question addresses something a bit deeper.
+Practically I know where I am – my location, activity and general sense of well-being.
+However you probably get that this is not my point.

 Meet yourself at where you are!

 ‘Meet yourself at where you are’.
 What does that actually mean?
 To be honest, all kind of things come to mind, but I found the below online.

 Meaning to take note of where you’re at (what’s going on in your life, how you’re feeling, etc) and then give yourself permission to focus on what is important right now based on this.

 I understand that it refers to an awareness of “where you are and if that is where you want to be”.
 In other words, are you doing what you love and are you living the life that meets your dreams, beliefs and values?

 Reflecting on myself, I think I am ‘somehow’ where I want to be.
 I enjoy living where I am and I am grateful that I can earn an income online.
 What I do, may not be my ‘ideal’ job although it addresses many aspects of what I am trained for and enjoy doing.

 The main restriction has to do with time.
 My work week is 9-5 for four days which sounds pretty good, doesn’t it?
 Yet I am aware that deep down I would like it to be different…..

 For starters I chose to work only 4 days per week because I have plenty of other things that I want to do.
 Before I accepted the job offer, I knew that working 5 days per week would zap me from most of my energy.
 Even with a four days per week, I don’t seem to have enough energy to do other things.
 Being over 60 may have something to do with it!